Higher Airy structures and topological recursion for singular spectral curves: Calculations for low 2g-2+n .

-Above the proposition, we already argued that $ \omega_{0,3}$ vanishes unless all arguments are on the same branch.
-Let us first calculate the value of $ \omega_{0,3}$ with all arguments on the same branch $ \mu$.
-For this, we get the contribution from case \labelcref{AlwaysInKernel} and the one-argument version of case \labelcref{KernelSameComp}, and then take the residue:
+\begin{proof}[Proof of \cref{prop:symm_cond_omega03}] We have already argued that in the symmetric case $ \omega_{0,3}$ vanishes unless all arguments are on the same component.
+Let us therefore first calculate the value of $ \omega_{0,3}$ in exactly this case.
+If all arguments lie on $\tilde{C}_\mu$, we get a contribution from case \labelcref{AlwaysInKernel} and the one-argument version of case \labelcref{KernelSameComp}.
+Then taking the residue we obtain

 For $r_\mu=1$ this expression vanishes and hence is symmetric.
-In case $r_\mu > 1$ we know from \cite[Proposition B.2]{BBCCN18} that for $s_\mu\in[r_\mu+1]$, this is symmetric if and only if $\pm 1 \,\,{\rm mod}\,\, s_\mu$.
+In case $r_\mu > 1$ we know from \cite[Proposition B.2]{BBCCN18} that for $s_\mu\in[r_\mu+1]$, this is symmetric if and only if $r_\mu = \pm 1 \,\,{\rm mod}\,\, s_\mu$.
 If however, $r_\mu > 1$ and $s_\mu>r_\mu+1$ it is easy to see that the correlators can never be symmetric.
 Let us assume $\omega_{0,3}$ is symmetric.
 Then for all $k_1,k_2,k_3>0$ satisfying $k_1+k_2+k_3=s_\mu$ we must have

 Plugging $k_1=1$, $k_2=r_\mu$, and $k_3=s_\mu-r_\mu-1$ into the above equation the right-hand side vanishes and we obtain

 From this we deduce that $\ell_\mu (s_\mu-r_\mu-1) = r_\mu-1$.
 This means that there must exist an $m$ such that $m r_\mu = s_\mu-r_\mu-1 + s_\mu(r_\mu-1)$.
 This in turn implies that $r_\mu=1$ which contradicts our starting assumption.
 We therefore conclude that the symmetry condition for $\omega_{0,3} \begin{psmallmatrix} \mu & \mu & \mu\\ z_1 & z_2 & z_3 \end{psmallmatrix}$ is exactly captured by \labelcref{item:r_eq_pm1mods}.